-Unfortunately, getting rid of debt might become one of your top priorities after college.
+Unfortunately, debt management might become one of your top priorities after college.
 Between credit card debt and student loans, debt can build up easily.
 Creating and adhering to a realistic budget while you are attending college can help enormously.
 Let’s look at some basics when it comes to budgeting in college.

 Tips to Budgeting in College